Morning, Tuesday, 15th January 2019

 This timely seminar will assess the next steps for house building and planning policy in England.

 Delegates will discuss the future for planning policy and potential ways to encourage best use of land in light of the publication of the revised National Planning Policy Framework, which focuses on the building of better-designed homes in areas where they are needed.
-The Framework includes new environmental protection measures such as placing greater importance on air quality when deciding development proposals, and provides a new annual measurement of housing delivery which all councils will be required to take by November - the Housing Delivery Test.
+The Framework includes new environmental protection measures such as placing greater importance on air quality when deciding development proposals, and provides a new annual measurement of housing delivery which all councils will be required to take by from this month - the Housing Delivery Test.

 Sessions will also focus on linking infrastructure to new development, and housing development to infrastructure and economic growth.